 If you have been treated badly, it is hard to not be guarded.
 Still.
 Thoughtful, overly concerned with the consequences of your actions.
 Will they invite shame, embarrassment, confusion?
 It can feel as though your jeweled shoes might well be lead; so hard to move forward.

 I dedicate this post to anyone who has been made to feel shame.
 I hope you can be buoyed by common experience, and that you heal, with time.
-I wish for you, that that you can take steps forward towards the beautiful that is waiting.
+I wish for you, that you can take steps forward towards the beauty that is waiting.

 ************* XX, ELLE ****************